 It's not the New Year's celebration.
-We participate in the cultural activities but don't regularly wear the traditional dress.
+We participate in cultural activities but rarely wear the traditional dress.
 We know the cultural traditions.
-We play music and dance when the tourists come.
+We play music and dance when tourists come.

-What are your reasons for wearing the stylish hair and modern-style clothing?
+What are your reasons for wearing stylish hair and modern-style clothing?